Can you get life insurance if you smoke and how does smoking affect life insurance? What happens if you start smoking after you buy life insurance?

 Your Responsibilities (If You Start Smoking)

 So, what happens if you start smoking after you buy a life insurance policy?

 The answer may surprise you.

-Your life insurance coverage cannot be voided nor can your insurance company make any changes to it (like re-classifying you as a smoker and charging you higher premiums).
+While smoking and life insurance are tightly correlated, smoking will not void your life insurance coverage nor can your insurance company change it (e.g., re-classifying you as a smoker and charging you higher premiums).

 A Financial Services Policy That’s Consumer-Friendly?